Fund a Groundbreaking Exhibition about the Shroud of Turin

 Special Event: Explore the Mystery

-Join us January 18, 2020, at Museum of the Bible in Washington, DC, for provocative presentations and a panel discussion where renowned Shroud specialists will present the latest scientific evidence and in-depth information about this intriguing artifact that millions believe to be the burial cloth of Jesus of Nazareth.
+On January 18, 2020, at Museum of the Bible in Washington, DC, renowned Shroud specialists presented a series of provocative lectures and a panel discussion on the latest scientific evidence and information about this intriguing artifact that millions believe to be the burial cloth of Jesus of Nazareth.

-After the panel, an exclusive VIP reception will offer attendees the opportunity to speak to panelists and see centuries-old Shroud artifacts in conjunction with the Richard Orareo Collection of Museum of the Holy Shroud, located in Shreveport, LA.
+After the panel, an exclusive VIP reception offered attendees the opportunity to speak to panelists and see centuries-old Shroud artifacts in conjunction with the Richard Orareo Collection of Museum of the Holy Shroud, located in Shreveport, LA.